Tesla’s Budget Model Y Hits Canada, Cheaper Than the U.S.

 Tesla has quietly added a new entry-level Model Y to its Canadian lineup, giving buyers north of the border a cheaper way into the company’s best-selling electric SUV — and, interestingly, one that undercuts U.S. pricing.

-As first reported by iPhone in Canada, the Model Y Standard Rear-Wheel Drive has now appeared on Tesla’s Canadian configurator as of Thursday.
+As reported by iPhone in Canada, the Model Y Standard Rear-Wheel Drive has now appeared on Tesla’s Canadian configurator as of Thursday.
 The vehicle starts at $49,990 CAD before options and incentives, making it roughly $15,000 cheaper than the Model Y Premium All-Wheel Drive, which had previously been the lowest-priced option in Canada.

 Based on current exchange rates, that puts the Canadian Model Y Standard at roughly $36,000 USD — notably less than the $39,990 USD starting price for the same trim in the United States.
 The pricing gap is likely explained by Tesla importing Canadian-bound Model Ys from Gigafactory Berlin, allowing the company to avoid steep tariffs on U.S.-built vehicles.
 Tesla’s Berlin-built Model Y has already been rolling out across Canada.